fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_3.md

 testing code and to make it easy for ourselves and others to add new input cases to existing tests.

-In the next chapter, we will finally get to one of pytest\'s most loved and powerful features: [**fixtures**].
+In the next lab, we will finally get to one of pytest\'s most loved and powerful features: [**fixtures**].